EFAP Section 3

 1. Any agency that meets the eligibility criteria may vie to be the Lead Agency.

-1. Prospective agencies must contact Food Assistance a minimum of two weeks (preferably 30 days) in advance of the scheduled Biennial Meeting for minimum capacity/requirements analysis, which typically includes an onsite visit, written descriptions of experience, capability, current working relationships with potential Food Pantries, eligibility criteria, and an organization chart, along with job descriptions for key personnel.
+1. Prospective agencies must contact FA a minimum of two weeks (preferably 30 days) in advance of the scheduled Biennial Meeting.
+Agencies should email a letter of interest and interested parties checklist to foodassistance@agr.wa.gov.
+And anticipate a minimum capacity/requirements analysis, which typically includes an onsite visit.
+See Section 2.4, Interested Parties for more details.

 2. Prospective Lead Agencies will have the opportunity to present their proposals for providing services to the group prior to the voting.